Training Diffusion Policies via Prior-Mapping Co-Evolution

 \section{Abstract}

-\textbf{Abstract:} Reinforcement learning (RL) faces a persistent tension: policies that are stable to optimize are often too simple to represent the multimodal action distributions needed for complex control.
-Gaussian policies provide tractable likelihoods and smooth gradients, but their unimodal form limits expressiveness.
-Conversely, generative policies based on diffusion or flow matching can model rich multimodal behaviors; however, in online RL, they are frequently unstable due to intractable likelihoods and noisy gradients propagating through deep sampling chains.
+Reinforcement learning (RL) faces a persistent tension: policies that are stable to optimize (e.g., Gaussians) are often too simple to represent the multimodal action distributions required for complex control.
+Conversely, expressive generative policies---such as diffusion and flow matching---can be difficult to optimize in online RL due to intractable likelihoods and gradients propagating through long sampling chains.
 We address this tension with a key structural principle: \emph{decoupling optimization from generation}.
-Building on this insight, we introduce \textsc{GoRL} (\emph{Generative Online Reinforcement Learning}), a framework that optimizes a tractable latent policy while utilizing a conditional generative decoder to synthesize actions.
-A two-timescale update schedule enables the latent policy to learn stably while the decoder steadily increases expressiveness, without requiring tractable action likelihoods.
-Across a range of continuous-control tasks, \textsc{GoRL} consistently outperforms both Gaussian policies and recent generative-policy baselines.
-Notably, on the HopperStand task, it reaches a normalized return above \textbf{870}, more than $3\times$ that of the strongest baseline.
-These results demonstrate that separating optimization from generation provides a practical path to policies that are both stable and highly expressive.
+Building on this, we introduce \textsc{GoRL} (Generative Online Reinforcement Learning), an algorithm-agnostic framework that trains expressive policies from scratch by confining policy optimization to a tractable latent space while delegating action synthesis to a conditional generative decoder.
+Viewed as \emph{prior-mapping co-evolution}, each stage first improves a tractable latent prior through RL and then consolidates the resulting behavior into a more expressive prior-to-action mapping.
+This two-timescale schedule, anchored by fixed-prior decoder refinement, enables stable optimization while continuously expanding expressiveness.
+Empirically, \textsc{GoRL} consistently outperforms unimodal and generative baselines across diverse continuous-control tasks.
+Notably, \textsc{GoRL} achieves returns exceeding \textbf{870} on HopperStand, more than $3\times$ the strongest baseline; on high-dimensional humanoid tasks, it further outperforms the strongest non-\textsc{GoRL} baseline by over an order of magnitude.